Why You Should Build Real-time Applications

 A legacy way of developing a real-time application is through polling, where a client intermittently polls the server to check if any updates have occurred.
 However, polling isn’t a scalable solution for providing live updates and isn’t suited for handling streaming data, which is becoming more and more prevalent.

 Nowadays real-time functionality is typically achieved using either Server-Sent Events (SSE) or WebSockets.
 The advantage of a WebSocket connection, however, is that it allows two-way communication.
 With Server-Sent Events the server is able to push data to clients, but clients can’t talk back to the server over the same connection.
 A WebSocket connection on the other hand allows communication in both directions.
-This is referred to as full-duplex data transmission.

 Choosing which of these two technologies to use depends on which browsers and devices you need to support.
 Older browsers (like some versions of Internet Explorer) don’t support server-sent events or WebSockets.
 In this case, you would need to revert to polling (or better long-polling) to add ‘real-time’ features.